halyph/mind-flow/docs/blog/2025/2025-11-15-tech-chaos.md

 ### Case 4: Same Story, Different Tech

-A team with many **Go** services enjoyed similar structure.
+A team with many **Go** services enjoyed similar structure, design approaches, tooling.
 Then they inherited a Java + Spring Boot service from another team.

 The story repeated itself: volunteers were scarce, knowledge concentrated, and maintenance painful.
 Different team, same outcome.